 Enhanced procedures ensure regular and thorough cleanings of all spaces as well as disinfecting high-touch surfaces.
 Hand sanitizer stations will be available throughout our lobby.

 Audience members who feel unwell, have exhibited symptoms of COVID-19 in the previous 14 days or been in contact with someone with COVID-19 in the previous 14 days should not attend.
-Our staff and artists are fully vaccinated and must pass a health screening before coming to work to ensure we stay healthy to serve you.

 Our health & safety guidelines have been developed in collaboration with Penn and follow guidance of local and state

 health officials and the Centers for Disease Control (CDC).
 Please ensure all members of your party are aware of and